- August 8, 2021

 - What’s your strategy for minimizing the taxes on distributions from your annuity?

 At Successful Portfolios, we offer a no-risk, personalized, written annuity review and plan.
-If you’re not satisfied with your plan, we’ll waive your planning fee.
+We’ll waive your planning fee if you’re unsatisfied with your plan.